temet.util

 return is reduced_quants[N,M-1]/[N,M-1,P]

-temet.util.treeSearch module
+temet.util.treeSearch

 Adaptive estimation of a smoothing length (radius of sphere enclosing N nearest neighbors) using oct-tree.